sophies92/sosText/README.md

 Copyright (C) 2025  Sophie Short / sosware

 ## 2 - Features
-- Open, Edit and Save text files
+- Open, Edit and Save multiple text files from within a single window.
+- Intuitive indicator for when a file has unsaved changes.
+- Line counting/numbering.

 ## 3 - Known Bugs